GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 ### Step 7: Communicate with other contexts {: #step-7 }

 Extensions use [content scripts][doc-content] to read and modify the content of the page.
-When a user visits a Chrome API reference page, the extension's content script will [send a message][doc-messages] to request the tip of the day from the service worker.
+When a user visits a Chrome API reference page, the extension's content script will update the page with the tip of the day.
+It [sends a message][doc-messages] to request the tip of the day from the service worker.

 Start by declaring the content script in the manifest and add the match pattern corresponding to the [Chrome API][doc-apis] reference documentation.